team-exor/eiquidus/README.md

 or (useful for crontab):

 ```
-/path/to/node /path/to/forever stop ./bin/cluster
+cd /path/to/explorer && /path/to/forever stop ./bin/cluster
 ```

 ### Syncing Databases with the Blockchain

-sync.sh (located in scripts/) is used for updating the local databases.
+sync.js (located in scripts/) is used for updating the local databases.
 This script must be called from the explorers root directory.

 ```
-Usage: scripts/sync.sh /path/to/node [mode]
+Usage: /path/to/node scripts/sync.js [mode]

 Mode: (required)
 update           Updates index from last sync to current block